sarahkona47/Movie-Recommender-using-shiny/README.md

 Everyone enjoys watching movies!
 Don't know what to watch next?
 Use our app, **Infinity♾Watch**, where we will supply you with recommendations and movie analytics!
 Want to explore a huge dataset of movies?
 Explore our visualizations using **Infinity♾Watch**!

+**Infinity♾Watch**'s mission is to provide analytics and recommendations about the movies in our dataset.

 Our team felt that making a web app using Shiny was the one of most useful applications from this course.
 We envisioned a Movie Recommender App that has multiple tabs which also provides Movie recommendations while also providing data visualizations of the dataset.
 This project reflects the meaningful learning and collaboration in COMP/STAT 112.

 ## Data 📊